-Restart the flight simulator, right-click to put the mouse in control yoke mode (+pointer shape) and put the engine throttle on maximum by holding Page Up down.
+Try taking off again using the mouse to control the yoke.
+Right-click to put the mouse in yoke mode (+pointer shape) and raise the engine throttle to maximum by holding the Page Up key down.
 Do not try to keep the airplane rolling straight on the runway using the mouse/yoke.
 Let it drift leftwards.
 Wait till it rises in the air.
 Then use the mouse to try and get the airplane to fly straight.
 (If you want to control the airplane on the ground see section 7.5.)

-You have to prevent the airplane from banking to the left:
+You will find that you must prevent the airplane from banking to the left: